-In cases of reported hazing, the principal or designee shall interview all students involved (i.e. the aggressor(s) and the victim(s)) and investigate, as appropriate.
+In cases of reported hazing, the principal or designee shall interview all students involved (i.e. the aggressor(s) and the person(s) being hazed) and investigate, as appropriate.
 This investigation may include interviews with students, parents, and school staff; review of school records; and identification of parent and family issues.
 Any student who retaliates against another for reporting hazing may be subject to appropriate consequences.